 What Do I Fix A Broken Hypertufa Bowl With?

 I use an adhesive product that is specially made for cement/brick.
 This had worked for me in the past and I know it will work for this break.
-Take a look at this Loctite brand of Landscape Adhesive.
+Take a look at Loctite PL 500 Landscape Block Adhesive

 My hypertufa bowls are outside, therefore in my case, I need to bring it inside to dry out.
 I remove any plantings inside the bowl and relocate them to another bowl or into the ground.
 Then the bowl needs to dry thoroughly.
 The adhesive will best work on a dry surface.

 Next I need to brush off the broken edges to be sure they are clean and accept the adhesive I will apply.
 Using a soft brush, I just clean that inner edge of the broken pieces.

 I was lucky that my piece broke in a fairly even line straight across the piece.
 This type of break is more easily fixed.
 If you have a break that results in many broken edges and pieces, it may not be salvageable.

 After applying the adhesive and pressing the sides together, I need to secure them carefully during the drying process.
 I used a pull strap or tie-down strap to do this but you can use whatever is available to you.
 A strong piece of rope or string could work.
 Even a tiny bungee cord if it holds securely.

 Wait for the required time according to the directions on your adhesive.
 This Loctite said wait 24 hours and I released it to find that my piece was glued together really well, so you may have the same result.